Aeium/blog/_posts/2017-11-8-Python-New-Windows-Context.md

 This will streamline things and help make Python seem more at home on Windows.

-It will require a few additons to the registry.
+It will require a few additions to the registry.
 The easiest way to do this is to make a .reg file.
-I could fairly easily host the .reg file I used and offer it for download, but even if you trust me it is probablty not good security practice to download and execute registry edits from the internet.
+I could fairly easily host the .reg file I used and offer it for download, but even if you trust me it is probably not good security practice to download and execute registry edits from the internet.
 Seems sort of sketchy.

-Instead lets just make the registry file ourselves, this will give us an oppertunity to at least give the .reg file a look and check for stuff that looks malicous.
+Instead lets just make the registry file ourselves, this will give us an opportunity to at least give the .reg file a look and check for stuff that looks malicious.

 This is the file that I used, in plain text:

+Windows Registry Editor Version 5.00

 ```text
 Windows Registry Editor Version 5.00